 - What We Learned

 We also asked about the enjoyment of it.
-42% say it’s somewhat or significantly more pleasurable than other types of sex, while only 20% say it’s somewhat or significantly less.
+42% say it’s somewhat or significantly more pleasurable than other types of play, while only 20% say it’s somewhat or significantly less.
 38% say it’s about the same.

 How Many Gay Men Have Topped or Bottomed?

 Next, we broke these same results down by sexual identity.
-In general, those who identify as Straight are much less likely to have tried different types of anal play.
-Interestingly, 80.0% of those who identify as Bisexual have used anal toys or fingers on themself, but only 57.1% have used these on someone else.
+In general, those who identify as Straight are much less likely to have tried different types of butt play.
+Interestingly, 80.0% of those who identify as Bisexual have used toys or fingers on themself, but only 57.1% have used these on someone else.
 The percentages are much more close for those who identify as Gay or Lesbian -- 77.2% (self) and 72.2% (someone else).

-How Comfortable Are Americans Discussing Anal Sex?
+How Comfortable Are Americans Discussing Butt Play?